Aditya701/END2_Assignment_5/README.md

 	 Val.
 Loss: 1.520 |  Val.
 Acc: 37.41%

+# Future improvements
-#Future improvements - We have plans to apply more augmentation strategies, robust hyperpaprameters tuning to imporve validation accuracy
+We have plans to apply more augmentation strategies, robust hyperpaprameters tuning to imporve validation accuracy